Dupuytren’s in Plano, TX

 Dupuytren’s Surgery Results and Your Expectations

 Having realistic expectations is a key part of patient satisfaction.
-During your consultation, Dr. Wilcox will discuss your treatment goals and likely outcomes.
+During your consultation, our board certified plastic surgeons will discuss your treatment goals and likely outcomes.
 In some cases, hand surgery completely reverses the disability caused by this condition; in other cases, depending on the location and severity of the condition, mobility and function may be recovered only partially.
 In either case, the significant improvement will restore more normal activities and help you to regain your independence and self-confidence.

 When you choose to undergo Dupuytren’s surgery, finding the right physician is crucial to the success of your procedure.
-Dr. Wilcox of the Plastic & Cosmetic Surgery Center of Texas offers highly qualified services to residents and visitors in the Plano, TX and Frisco, TX areas, as well as the communities surrounding Dallas.
+Our board certified plastic surgeons of the Plastic & Cosmetic Surgery Center of Texas offers highly qualified services to residents and visitors in the Plano, TX and Frisco, TX areas, as well as the communities surrounding Dallas.

-We offer the highest level of patient care available by customizing each treatment plan for the patient’s unique needs and concerns, and Dr. Wilcox’s record of success speaks for itself.
+We offer the highest level of patient care available by customizing each treatment plan for the patient’s unique needs and concerns, and our record of success speaks for itself.